nurul3101/docs-1/docs/lib/datastore/fragments/ios/auth-model.md

 ## Updated schema

-Create a Model that is read-only.
+The following schema is an example of a model named `Todo` that is readable and writable by the creator, and read only to everyone else.

 ```graphql
 type Todo